 1. Ample Green Spaces

-A growing number of Filipinos are starting to recognize the importance of access to green spaces and natural features.
+Many Filipinos are starting to recognize the importance of access to green spaces and natural features.
 A recent study published in Community Psychology in Global Perspective suggests that the plantito/plantita trend of the early 2020s was, in part, an expression of the desire of many Filipinos to be close to nature.
 The study also found the respondents enjoyed the mental health benefits of gardening, something that is supported by other studies that connect green spaces and mental wellness.

 In Metro Manila, many prospective homeowners are looking outwards to escape the urban sprawl and meet their desire for ample greenery.
 More urbanites are trying to find a house and lot for sale in Lipa City and other less urbanized areas that still offer easy access to Metro Manila.
-Recognizing the growing demand for green spaces, forward-looking Philippine housing developers have also started to include more yard and garden space in their offers as well as more access to parks and other greenery.
+Recognizing the growing demand for green spaces, forward-looking Philippine housing developers have also started to include more yard and garden space in their offers and more access to parks and other greenery.

 2. Well-Defined Living, Dining, and Cooking Areas